ocapn/ocapn/draft-specifications/Model.md

 If the eventual fulfillment value of the Promise is a Target, OCapN forwards the queued messages to the Target.
 OCapN does not forward messages to non-references (non-capabilities).

+The abstract notation for a promise is a [Record](Notation.md#record) with two values.
+The first value is a [Selector](Notation.md#selector) that indicates whether the sender or receiver tracks and settles the promise.
+The second value is a positive [Integer](Notation.md#integer) identifying the local or remote promise.

+For example, the abstract notation for the first promise sent by the remote is `<'desc:import-promise 0>`.
+The corresponding concrete representation is `<19'desc:import-promise 0+>`.

+If the Selector is spelled `import-promise`, the remote sender tracks and settles the promise.
+If the Selector is spelled `desc:answer`, the local receiver tracks and settles the promise.

 > - **Guile**: to be proposed
 > - **JavaScript**: a JavaScript promise